cqray1990/CoText/README.md

 ## Introduction
-[Real-Time End-to-End Video Text Spotting with Contrastive Representation Learning]
+[Real-Time End-to-End Video Text Spotting with Contrastive Representation Learning] Video text spotting(VTS) is the task that requires simultaneously detecting, tracking and recognizing text instances in the video.
+Existing video text spotting methods typically develop sophisticated pipelines and multiple models, which is no friend for real-time applications.
+Here we propose a real-time end-to-end video text spotter with Contrastive Representation learning (CoText).
+Our contributions are four-fold: 1) For the first time, we simultaneously address the three tasks (e.g., text detection, tracking, recognition) in a real-time end-to-end trainable framework.
+2) Like humans, CoText tracks and recognizes texts by comprehending them, relating them each other with visual and semantic representations.
+3) With contrastive learning, CoText models long-range dependencies and learning temporal information across multiple frames.
+4) A simple, light-weight architecture is designed for effective and accurate performance, including GPU-parallel detection post-processing, CTCbased recognition head with Masked RoI, and track head with contrastive learning.
+Extensive experiments show the superiority of our method.
+Especially, CoText achieves an video text spotting IDF1 of 72.0% at 35.2 FPS on ICDAR2015video [13], with 10.5% and 26.2 FPS improvement the previous best method.

 Link to our new benchmark [BOVText: A Large-Scale, Bilingual Open World Dataset for Video Text Spotting](https://github.com/weijiawu/BOVText-Benchmark)

 ## Updates

+- (04/07/2022) CoText is accepted by ECCV2022.

 - (03/31/2022) Refactoring the code.